AqeelMuhammad/AqeelMuhammad/README.md

 - 👋 Hi, I’m Muhammad Aqeel
-- 👀 I’m interested in Internet of Things (IoT), Embedded Systems, and Telecommunication.
+- 👀 I’m interested in Internet of Things (IoT), Software Development, Embedded Systems, and Telecommunication.
-- 🌱 I’m currently learning Internet of Things, Communication Networks.
+- 🌱 I’m currently learning Software Development, Internet of Things.
 - 💞️ I’m curious about almost any new technological trends and looking forward to collaborating on any above-mentioned interested fields
 - 📫 Reach me via [LinkedIn](https://www.linkedin.com/in/aqeel-muhammad), [Facebook](https://www.facebook.com/aqeel.thajudeenmohammed)